 - 1. County directors report using county-owned vans on average 10 times a month to transport veterans to long-distance medical appointments because: - a. rabbittransit only goes to Lebanon and Wilkes-Barre on certain days of the week. - b. rabbittransit does not go to clinics that are not in the downtown area of Williamsport, Bloomsburg, or Pottsville - 2.
 The need for an advance reservation is a problem. - 3.
-Long wait times for return trips make veterans reluctant to use rabbittransit shared-ride service. - In Shamokin/Mt.
+Long wait times for return trips make veterans reluctant to use rabbittransit shared-ride service. - 4.
+In Shamokin/Mt.
 Carmel the LATS bus takes people to the grocery store and Walmart.
 In other areas there is no fixed-route service and no way to get to a grocery store or Walmart. - 5.
 Many individuals cannot afford cab service.
 Individuals who are under 65 and have no disability cannot afford full-fare rabbitransit shared-ride.
 Shared-ride service is affordable if the individual qualifies for a sponsoring program, but many do not.

 - 6. Some veterans have been forced to cancel doctor appointments when shared-ride is not available, family and friends cannot help, and the county cannot get them to the appointment. - 7.
 There is a need for evening service for veterans who want to and need to work during those hours. - 8.
 A circulating bus or a shuttle bus service is needed for trips to the grocery store, the clinic in Shamokin, etc. Regularly scheduled service would help to avoid long wait times. - 9.
 There is a gap in reaching long-distance appointments. - 10.
 Commonwealth Regional Program Outreach Coordinators for Military and Veterans Affairs work with counties, county coalitions, and transportation providers. - a.
 STEP has funds from a local non-profit to transport Lycoming County veterans.
-There are efforts underway to raise funds to expand to serve Clinton County veterans. - b.
-Columbia, Northumberland, Montour, Union, and Snyder counties have formed a coalition to address challenges with residents getting to medical appointments.
-For example, the veteran's offices specifically identified that rabbittransit does not go from Snyder County into Northumberland County.
-Identifying strategies to address these cross-county gaps is a goal of the coalition and rabbittransit. - c.
+There are efforts underway to raise funds to expand to serve Clinton County veterans. - Columbia, Northumberland, Montour, Union, and Snyder counties have formed a coalition to address problems with residents getting to medical appointments.
+For example, rabbittransit does not go from Snyder County into Northumberland County. - c.
 There is another coalition of Lycoming and Clinton counties, and there are discussions with stakeholders in Mifflin and Juniata counties about a coalition. - 11.
 Transportation problems stem from service availability, the cost of service, and the location of medical facilities.
 Transportation providers do not cross multiple county lines.